|About Us||Patients, Families & Visitors||For Health Professionals||Careers||Research & Training||Ways to Give|

 Other community groups have joined in supporting the Unit, including Alan Frew and the Rose in My Book group .
 Theresa Carriere and her OneRun team, the Southwestern Ontario Women's Charity Cashspiel, and Fore the Cure, Strokes for Cancer and the Belmont Golf Tournament.
 We are grateful for such strong community support for our Unit.

 We would be delighted if you also want to support our Unit.

 One of the goals of the Unit is to promote interactions between scientists and physicians throughout London and to facilitate "translation" of molecular, cellular or genetic research findings to improvements in diagnosis, treatment, or prevention of breast cancer.

 To foster this interaction, the Unit sponsors monthly Translational Breast Cancer Research Seminars, which are open to all interested members of the London academic community.
-These are organized by Joanne Gribbon and LRCP, and provide a lively forum for communication and intereaction between scientists, physicians, graduate students, medical residents, and others interested in translational breast cancer research.
+These are organized by Christine Koustrup and LRCP, and provide a lively forum for communication and interaction between scientists, physicians, graduate students, medical residents, and others interested in translational breast cancer research.

 A major goal of the Translational Breast Cancer Research Unit is to encourage and support trainees who are carrying out translational breast cancer research.
 By encouraging bright trainees to focus their research attention in this area, we hope to increase the number of highly qualified researchers who are working to solve the problem of breast cancer.

 Call for Applicants